Leaf-Computer/lumen-blocks/docsite/docs/docs-src/src/installation/index.md

 ## Installing Lumen Blocks on an existing project

-These options assume you have an existing Dioxus 0.7 project setup with Tailwind, similar to the one in the [Dioxus Tailwind guide](https://dioxuslabs.com/learn/0.7/cookbook/tailwind).
+These options assume you have an existing Dioxus 0.7 project setup with Tailwind.
+See _[Creating a new project](https://dioxuslabs.com/learn/0.7/tutorial/new_app)_.

 For an existing project, you have two options for installing Lumen Blocks: